Airleaf/traffic-sim/tests/README.md

 - **Before running a test**, be sure to run `setup.sh` *(this will be automated in the future)*, to create the required directories.
 - Create a directory with the topic you're testing, like `car` or `lang`.
+- Create a `.cpp` file with your main function called `main.cpp` and place it in the test directory.
 - Create a `test.json` inside the test directory, here is a simple example:

 ```json